EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 This tutorial is deliberately a bit rough.
 You can see a polished, [production-complete example here](https://boutique-homes.com/search?location=spain).

+You can find a [“completed” copy of this tutorial here](http://github.com/EricWVGG/sanity-nextjs-google-map).

 ## Setup

 We all live in dependency hell!